adrianokerber/spotify-dotnet/README.md

 ### Roadmap

-- Add MongoDB to store all data
+[ ] Add MongoDB to store all data
+    [x] MusicaRepository
+    [ ] AlbumRepository
-- Enhance RESTful API to follow REST principles (eg: when creating an entity we should return 201 instead of the simple 200)
+[x] Enhance RESTful API to follow REST principles (eg: when creating an entity we should return 201 instead of the simple 200)
-- Return DTOs instead of entity classes
+[ ] Return DTOs instead of entity classes on Controller returns